 “It was tied with a Windsor knot.
 Bond mistrusted anyone who tied his tie with a Windsor knot.
 It showed too much vanity.
 It was often the mark of a cad.”

 -Ian Fleming (From Russia With Love, Chapter 25)

-Though Ian Fleming’s Bond did not think highly of the Windsor knot, Sean Connery wore it in Dr. No and Diamonds Are Forever, as well as in the unofficial Bond film Never Say Never Again.
+Though Ian Fleming’s Bond was not fond of the Windsor knot, Sean Connery wears it in Dr. No—where it goes well with the cutaway collars—and Diamonds Are Forever, as well as in the unofficial Bond film Never Say Never Again.
 The Windsor knot is a larger knot designed to mimic the thicker four-in-hand knots worn by the Duke of Windsor.
 It has a wide, symmetrical appearance, and on a wider tie the knot can end up very large.
 George Lazenby also uses a symmetrical knot on his ties, most of which are most likely tied in the smaller Half Windsor knot.
 His wedding tie, however, is tied in a true Windsor knot.
 Many find the bulbous Windsor knot—especially when tied with a wide, thick tie—vulgar, and they find that the symmetrical shape lacks the character of the asymmetrical four-in-hand.
 Which knot do you prefer to use?

 There’s one mystery knot in the Bond series: the knot Daniel Craig uses in Quantum of Solace.
 It’s symmetrical and elongated, which would suggest that it’s a Pratt knot.
 However, a half-Windsor or a Windsor knot with a lighter-weight tie can make this type of knot.
 When Craig removes his tie before interrogating Mr. White, the tie has the seam facing the neck.
 That rules out the Pratt knot, which starts with the tie’s seam facing out.
 Which knot do you think is used in Quantum of Solace?
 It is most likely a windsor knot.